-Name, Province or State and Country of Residence Principal and Previous Occupations Officer Since Approximate Number of Voting Class A Common Shares as at June 30, 2012 McCARTHY, George F. Connecticut, U.S.A.
+B. Officers Name, Province or State and Country of Residence Principal and Previous Occupations Officer Since Approximate Number of Voting Class A Common Shares as at June 30, 2014 McCARTHY, George F. Connecticut, U.S.A.
 Chairman of the Board of the Corporation.
-January 1, 1993 14,187 AGDERN, Jeffrey H. Ontario, Canada Vice-President, Marketing, of the Corporation.
-Marketing Vice-President for Whisky, Gin and Cognac, Pernod Ricard USA, from 2008 to 2010.
-Marketing Vice-President for Rum and Cordials, Pernod Ricard USA, from 2006 to 2008.
-Group Director for Irish and Single Malt Scotch, Pernod Ricard USA, from 2002 to 2005.
-August 1, 2010 0 ALEXANDER, Andrew S. Ontario, Canada Vice-President, Sales, of the Corporation.
-June 19, 2000 15,398 HOLUB, Paul G. Ontario, Canada Vice-President, Human Resources, of the Corporation.
+January 1, 1993 17,149 CÔTÉ, Stéphane Ontario, Canada Vice-President, Sales, of the Corporation.
+Director, Sales, of the Corporation from 2006 to 2013.
+July 1, 2013 1,522 HOLUB, Paul G. Ontario, Canada Vice-President, Human Resources, of the Corporation.
 Vice-President, Human Resources Operations, of Pernod Ricard North America, from 2006 to 2007.
 Vice-President, HR Centre of Expertise, America, and Vice-President, Compensation & Benefits, North America, of Allied Domecq PLC/Pernod Ricard North America, from 2004 to 2006.
-February 13, 2007 10,722 LEBURN, John Ontario, Canada Vice President and Chief Financial Officer of the Corporation.
+February 13, 2007 15,363 KOUCHNIR, Maxime Ontario, Canada Vice President, Marketing, of the Corporation.
+Marketing Vice President for Vodka, Pernod Ricard USA, from 2010 to 2013.
+Strategic Planning Director of Pernod Ricard Holding, from 2008 to 2010.
+Marketing Projects Director of Pernod Ricard Europe, from 2006 to 2008.
+January 1, 2014 0 LEBURN, John Ontario, Canada Vice President and Chief Financial Officer of the Corporation.
 Finance & Development Director of Pernod Ricard UK, from 2009 to 2011 and Finance Director of Pernod Ricard, from 2006 to 2009 Deputy Finance Director of Chivas Brothers Ltd., from 2001 to 2006.
-November 9, 2011 519 O'DRISCOLL, R. Patrick Ontario, Canada President and Chief Executive Officer of the Corporation.
+November 9, 2011 2,636 O'DRISCOLL, R. Patrick Ontario, Canada President and Chief Executive Officer of the Corporation.
 President and Chief Executive Officer of Malibu-Kahlúa International, a dba of Pernod Ricard U.S.A.
 LLC, from 2007 to 2009.
 Commercial Director of Chivas Brothers Ltd., from 2002 to 2007.
-July 1, 2009 4,279 STANSKI, James M. Ontario, Canada Vice-President, Production, of the Corporation, and Vice-President, Production, of Hiram Walker & Sons Limited.
-Vice-President, Production, and Director of Production of Hiram Walker & Sons Limited, in 2007.
+July 1, 2009 7,542

+Name, Province or State and Country of Residence Principal and Previous Occupations Officer Since Approximate Number of Voting Class A Common Shares as at June 30, 2014 STANSKI, James M. Ontario, Canada Vice-President, Production, of the Corporation, and of Hiram Walker & Sons Limited.
+Vice-President, Production, and Director of Production of Hiram Walker & Sons Limited, in 2007 to 2009.
 Site Manager of Hiram Walker & Sons Limited, from 2005 to 2006.
-November 12, 2009 0

-Name, Province or State and Country of Residence Principal and Previous Occupations Officer Since Approximate Number of Voting Class A Common Shares as at June 30, 2012 VALENCIA, Marc A. Ontario, Canada General Counsel, Corporate Secretary and Vice-President, Public Affairs, of the Corporation Vice-President, General Counsel, Corporate Secretary and Chief Privacy Officer of the Corporation, from 2007 to 2010.
+November 12, 2009 0 VALENCIA, Marc A. Ontario, Canada General Counsel, Corporate Secretary and Vice-President, Public Affairs, of the Corporation.
+Vice-President, General Counsel, Corporate Secretary and Chief Privacy Officer of the Corporation, from 2007 to 2010.
 Vice-President, General Counsel and Corporate Secretary of the Corporation, from 2004 to 2007.
-December 1, 2004 11,041

-\Officers of the Corporation who are on expatriate assignment from Pernod Ricard or are employed by HWSL hold no shares in the capital of Corby.
+December 1, 2004 15,782 assignment from Pernod Ricard or are ecutive Officer and Chief Financial Officer, officers of employed by HWSL hold no shares in the capital of oting Class B Common Shares in July 2012. e on expatriate